hensleyas21/dsciCapstone/README.md

 - wind: Nominal.
 The speed of the wind in miles/hour only for 'roof' = 'outdoors' or 'open'.
 (Source: Pro-Football-Reference)
 - home_coach: Categorical.
 First and last name of home teach coach
 - away_coach:  Categorical.
 First and last name of away teach coach
-- play: Categorical.
-Binary indicator: 1 if the play was a 'normal' play (including penalties), 0 otherwise.